 Field Experiences – The Key to Being Ready for Your Classroom

-College of Saint Mary education graduates are known for being effective from the start in their classroom because of what they have learned in classrooms and the field while at CSM.
+College of Saint Mary education graduates are known for being effective teachers from the start because of what they have learned in classrooms and the field while at CSM.

 Very early on at College of Saint Mary we’ll give you opportunities to apply what you’re learning in the classroom to real life through clinical and field experiences.
 We use our strong reputation as a leader in educating teachers and our community connections to set you up for success!

 Every student requesting a student teaching placement must have completed at least 100 hours in pre-student teaching experiences, and CSM undergraduates complete an average of 150 hours.
 These experiences are required and provided within course structures that meet certification requirements.

 Gaining pre-service teaching experiences in partnership schools is required in early, elementary, and middle school education.
 Coursework instruction is integrated with practicum sessions at College of Saint Mary, Girls, Inc., and partner schools.
 These experiences are required for all education students to meet course requirements.
 Students enrolled in teaching elementary/middle literacy and reading assessment complete 80 practicum hours.